BadMask121/BailMailer/README.md

 # BailMailer
-And Advance Php mailer for sending bulk messages
+An Advance Php mailer for sending bulk messages